sqlmapproject/sqlmap/Usage.md

 When the session user has read access to the system table containing information about database's tables, it is possible to enumerate the list of columns for a specific database table. sqlmap also enumerates the data-type for each column.

-This feature depends on the option `-T` to specify the table name and optionally on `-D` to specify the database name.
+This feature depends on option `-T` to specify the table name and optionally on `-D` to specify the database name.
 When the database name is not specified, the current database name is used.
 You can also provide the `-C` option to specify the table columns name like the one you provided to be enumerated.

 Example against a SQLite target: